VaishnaviTirunagari/VaishnaviTirunagari/README.md

 ### Hi There, I am Vaishnavi Tirunagari!
 An Aspiring Data Analyst !
-## Former Data ANalytics Intern at EDUBRIDGE INDIA
+## Former Data Analytics Intern at EDUBRIDGE INDIA
 Am Looking to collaborate with other Data Analysts
 Goals: Contribute more into Data Analitics